jpillora/jquery.rest/README.md

 // in another file...

 $.client.add('foo');

-// Note: This is not best practise, use RequireJS or similar instead !
 ```
+*Note: This is not best practise, use RequireJS or similar instead !*

 API
 ---